Preview Mode Links will not work in preview mode

 Light On Light Through

 You'll hear a little of this and lot of that on Light On Light Through - my reviews of great television series and movies, my interviews with authors and creative media people and their interviews of me, my media theory and political commentary, thoughts about my favorite cars and food and space travel, discussions of my music, and a few of my readings from my science fiction stories.
 In the first years, starting in 2006, I put up a new episode at least once a month.
 More recently, it became more or less often than once a month, usually less often.
-But in the Summer of 2020, I began getting more in the mood to podcast, and on 17 October 2023, I began publishing a new episode of the podcast every Tuesday at 12:01 pm -- a minute after Noon (New York time). - Paul Levinson
+But in the Summer of 2020, I began getting more in the mood to podcast, and I began publishing a new episode much more often -- Paul Levinson

 24 October 2021: Interview about Light On Light Through podcast